Program Overview

 Frequently Asked Questions

-Once the prairie is established, it can be grazed occasionally in the fall and winter while the livestock is grazing on the crop residue as long as the prairie is not grazed intensively as a primary source of feed that might cause permanent damage.
+Once the prairie is established, starting at year four, it can be grazed as long as the prairie is grazed mindfully and does not cause permanent damage.

 Mowing is required during the first growing season to ensure successful prairie establishment.
-Documentation of this establishment mowing will be required for the 2nd payment.
-Prescribed burning is not required for this program since this program's commitment is for 3 years but it takes prairies about 3 years to establish and there likely won't be enough biomass to burn.
+Documentation of this establishment mowing will be required for the second payment.
+Prescribed burning is not required for this program.
 However, prescribed burning is one of the most effective methods to combat undesirable species and manage prairies.
-Read about prescribed burning for on-farm habitat management here.
+Routine burning is highly recommended after the prairie is fully established after Year 3.